Balke VO2 max Test

 Test reliability refers to how a test is consistent and stable in measuring what it is intended to measure.
 Reliability will depend upon how strict the test is conducted and the individual's level of motivation to perform the test.
 The following link provides a variety of factors influencing the results and test reliability.

-Test validity refers to the degree to which the test actually measures what it claims to measure and the extent to which inferences, conclusions, and decisions made on the basis of test scores are appropriate and meaningful.
+Test validity refers to the degree to which the test measures what it claims to measure and the extent to which inferences, conclusions, and decisions made based on test scores are appropriate and meaningful.
 This test provides a means to monitor the effect of training on the athlete's physical development.
-There are published VO2 max tables and the correlation to actual VO2 max is high.
-For an assessment of your VO2 max check out the VO2 max normative data tables.
+There are published VO2 max tables, and the correlation to actual VO2 max is high.
+For an assessment of your VO2 max, check out the VO2 max normative data tables.

 If you quote information from this page in your work, then the reference for this page is: